Bed Bug Control Auckland

 Give us a call or fill out a form to book an appointment for a bedbug control service.
 Before we can give you a price we will need to know the suburb of your property, how many rooms and bed will need treatment, and the level of infestation if apparent.

-Once we know the details we will be able to provide an estimate over the phone and book in a time for a technician to travel to your property.
+Once we know the details we will be able to provide an estimate over the phone and book in a time for a technician to travel to your property and exterminate the pest.
 Before the technician arrives the following should be done for safe and effective treatment:

 - Wash all your bedding (bed linen, blankets and pillows) using a full hot water cycle

 - Once the wash is completed hot air tumble dry for at least 30 minutes

 - Additional steps such as steaming and disposal of certain items may be required – your technician will have notified you after the inspection if you were required to take additional steps.

 - Clear any items from window sills and the floor (including from under beds and other furniture)